TL;DR — 6 Key Takeaways

 Speed Comes from Focus, Not Pressure

+Adding pressure rarely improves speed.
 However, reducing work-in-progress almost always does.
+Teams move faster when they:

-• Work on fewer things
+• Work on fewer things at once

-• Have clear priorities
+• Have clear, documented priorities

-• Avoid rework and interruptions
+• Avoid rework caused by shifting requirements

 Never Trade Quality for Speed